Matt-Willis-20/Matt-Willis-20/README.md

 	<img height="40" src="https://user-images.githubusercontent.com/25181517/189715289-df3ee512-6eca-463f-a0f4-c10d94a06b2f.png" alt="Figma" title="Figma" />
 </div>

-<br>I'm aware of the need for continuous, life-long learning, and with that, acknowledge that I will need to continue developing a deeper understadning of JavaScript as I progress into a technical role.
+<br>Embracing the notion of life-long learning, I acknowledge that I need to continuously developing my progamming skills.
+As such, I continue to dig deeper into the JavaScript language and ecosystem.
 Along side this, I am building new projects to deepen my knowledge of React.
-Althouhg my current focus is on FrontEnd Development, I want to progress with Node.js, mainly through a TDD approach.
-With a love of design, I also want to become more familiar with Figma so that I am equipt to support the conceptualisation of future projects.
+Although my current focus is on FrontEnd Development, I want to build a better understanding of backend technologies, but also expand my knowledge of software testing.
+I'm also a keen designer, and so I want to become more familiar with Figma in order to better contribute to the conceptualisation and wireframing of future projects.

 ### WHAT'S COMNIG NEXT: